 wishing you safety for your vulnerable self to be seen.

 The dis-ease of blame is rampant in our world.
 It starts wars and it ends marriages.
 We're angry with strangers and we yell at our children.
-Even within our spiritual, self aware communities blame is often a regular act.
-I'm a culprit.
+Even within our spiritual, self-aware communities blame is often a regular act.
+I'm a culprit myself.

 In it's less destructive form it's tiring for both parties and brings tension to our minds and bodies.
 Emotionally it can trigger the wounded inner child who had someone else's rubbish dumped on her.
 At it's worst it leads us on a downward spiral that can end in abuse, addictions and depression.